-Clientelist parties should buy more votes when they have experienced important losses or when they have had high spendings levels in the past, making risky strategies (such as vote-buying) an attractive one by altering the decision-makers’ reference point.
-Altering the reference point downwards increases risk-seeking behaviors by reassuring the tendency of individuals in the domain of losses to “break-even” .
-This implies that clientelist political parties should buy more votes not necessarily because they want to win the next election but because they will try to compensate for past losses or sunk costs.
+Clientelist parties can be expected buy more votes when they have experienced important losses or when they have had high spendings levels in the past, making risky strategies (such as vote-buying) more attractive by altering the decision-makers’ reference points.
+Altering the reference point downward increases risk-seeking behaviors because of the tendency of individuals in the domain of losses to try to “break-even” .
+This implies that clientelist political parties should be expected to buy more votes, not necessarily because they want to win the next election but because they will try to compensate for past losses or sunk costs.
 We theorize that clientelist parties will buy more votes when their past electoral losses or past levels of clientelist investments have been high.
-Clientelist parties that in the past have a history of lost elections or that have invested considerable amounts in vote buying are possible examples of this mechanism. notes that the elasticity of the risk-seeking behavior is quite high because the magnitudes of past losses need not be large in order to induce the behavior.
-This means that even small losses should induce risk-seeking behaviors.
+Clientelist parties that have a history of lost elections or that have invested considerable amounts in vote buying in the past are possible examples of this mechanism. notes that the elasticity of the risk-seeking behavior is quite high because the magnitudes of past losses need not be large in order to induce the behavior.
+This means that even small losses can be expected to induce risk-seeking behaviors.
 Consequently, we expect a steeper predicted effect in the data analyses.
-To sum, past losses should be harder to accept, and hence when things have been bad in the past, decision-makers should be more likely to make risky choices “today” to recover “yesterday’s” losses .
+To sum, past losses are harder to accept, and hence when things have been bad in the past, decision-makers are more likely to make risky choices “today” to recover “yesterday’s” losses .

 A Formal Model of Vote-Buying

 Formal models can usually help experimentalists to determine which theoretical settings and equilibria are most relevant to a particular causal hypothesis (, and ).
-Thus, in this section we developed a vote-buying game within the Downsian-“spatial” paradigms .
-The idea is to test the descriptive accuracy of the game-theory model in the experimental section of this paper (, , , , ).
+Thus, we developed a vote-buying game within the Downsian “spatial” paradigms to test the descriptive accuracy of the game-theory model in the experimental section of this paper (, , , , ).

 Following this tradition, we consider an electorate of n voters.
-Voters vote for a leader to implement a common policy γ from the set Γ={1,2,...,100}.
-Each citizen i has an ideal point xi which is an iid draw from an uniform distribution over Γ. When policy γ is implemented, payoffs of citizen i are given by u(xi,γ)=D-|xi-γ|, where D represents the utility of implementing any given policy.
+Voters cast votes for a leader to implement a common policy γ from the set Γ={1,2,...,100}.
+Each citizen i has an ideal point xi, which is an iid draw from a uniform distribution over Γ. When policy γ is implemented, payoffs of citizen i are given by u(xi,γ)=D-|xi-γ|, where D represents the utility of implementing any given policy.
 This payoff can be incremented by transferences from both parties to voter i.

 In this election, there are two candidates.
 One “left-wing” party and one “right-wing” party.
-The left-wing (right-wing) candidate represents a policy γL (γR) which is an iid draw from an uniform distribution over {1,...,50} ({51,...,100}).
+The left-wing (right-wing) candidate represents a policy γL (γR), which is an iid draw from an uniform distribution over {1,...,50} ({51,...,100}).
 The location of these policies (γL and γR) give us the number of voters nL leaning towards the left-wing candidate, while the number of voters leaning towards the right-wing party is given by nL+nR=n.
 While we consider that voters are attached to an ideological continuum, we do so with the sole purpose of modeling preferences—both formally and experimentally.